WPChill/download-monitor-learndash-integration/readme.txt

 The WordPress gallery plugin that's highly customizable & you can use to impress your clients.
 Create beautiful image galleries in minutes.

 == Description ==
-With Download Monitor - Advanced Access Manager - Learndash you can allow only certain LearnDash groups users to download from your website.
+With Download Monitor & LearnDash integration you can allow only certain LearnDash groups users to download from your website.

 == Installation ==
 **For automatic installation:**